madiele/TwitchToPodcastRSS/README.md

 ## Known issues:
 - first time you ask for a feed it will take up to a minute or two for the request to go through, this is due to technical limitations. since updates are generaly done in backgroud by the podcast clients this should not be a huge limitation, just give it time
-- if the vod is unfinished due to the streamer still being online when your clients updates the duration told by the app will smaller than the finished stream duration

 ## Usage
 when you host this just add /vod/channelName to your server path and an RSS will be generated